 Tuition, Fees and Financial Aid

 Fairfield University students who study abroad for a semester or year are charged Undergraduate Fairfield tuition.
 Where applicable, students will be charged Fairfield housing and Fairfield board rates.
 Fairfield University scholarships and aid, including Federal Funds, may be used towards your study abroad expenses for one semester.
 Athletic scholarships, FACHEX, tuition exchange and work-study monies are not eligible.
 A percentage of Dependent Grant-in-Aid may be used for study abroad tuition.
 Please contact Human Resources for details.
-With the approval of the Director of Study Abroad and the relevant department chair, Modern Language, International Business, and International Studies majors may use Fairfield University financial aid for two semesters abroad.
+With the approval of the Associate Vice Provost for Global Strategy and the relevant department chair, Modern Language, International Business, and International Studies majors may use Fairfield University financial aid for two semesters abroad.

 The Fairfield University Office of the Bursar will bill all Fairfield students studying abroad prior to the start of each term.
 The Monthly Tuition Payment Plan is available.